-- The basic idea for the trusted computing is that we can have trusted with a trusted state.

-- other requirements?

-- trust to the initial firmware it self ??

-- How to provide run-time trust?
+- The basic idea for the trusted computing is that we can have trusted platform if we can verify/check that the system has been booted/initialized with a trusted state. - So assuming the initialization is tamper-proof (which is not®), what about other requirements? - OK, we trust that the stored boot code has been loaded, but how to trust to the initial firmware it self?? - How to provide run-time trust?